 Communiversity is a marriage of the words that make the Princeton area special.
 Community, Unity, Universe, Diversity, University.

 Is there a lost and found and First Aid station?

 During the festival, the Princeton Police Department will man a Command Center on Nassau Street.

 How about pets?

-Communiversity welcomes leashed, friendly and well-mannered pets.
+Communiversity welcomes leashed, friendly, and well-mannered pets.

 Is there a recycling program?

 Yes, we encourage all visitors to use the recycling cans provided throughout the event site.
 We are working with Sustainable Princeton to make this event as environmentally friendly as possible.